tc39/notes/meetings/2015-09/sept-24.md

 RW: concerns enough to block consensus?

-MS: i agree with AK; i don't like option 4. we'll implement the spec but I think it's unnecessary complications given other languages.
+MLS: i agree with AK; i don't like option 4. we'll implement the spec but I think it's unnecessary complications given other languages.

 BT: I think it is unnecessary, but I don't care